enasequence/ena-registry-metagenome-loader/README.md

 ## Installation

-The script uses Python and the [pandas](https://pandas.pydata.org/) library.
+The script uses Python as well as the libraries: pandas, retry, xlrd, requests and python-decouple.

-You can use the package manager [pip](https://pip.pypa.io/en/stable/) to install pandas.
+You can use the package manager [pip](https://pip.pypa.io/en/stable/) to install these dependencies.

 ```
 pip install pandas
+pip install retry
+pip install xlrd
+pip install requests
+pip install python-decouple
 ```

-## Setting up the config.py file
+## Setting up the .env file

-To load datasets specific to your resource, you will need to tailor the config to your use-case.
+To load datasets specific to your resource, you will need to tailor the .env file to your use-case.
 This config file has three sections:

 #### Information about the broker